LuizDezane/site_psy/README.md

-# 🧠 Paulina Janik Psychologist Website
+# 🧠 Simone Dezane Psychologist Website

-This repository contains the code for the website of Paulina Janik, a psychologist.
+This repository contains the code for the website of Simone Dezane, a psychologist.
 The website provides information about her services, publications, and contact details.

 ## 🛠️ Technologies Used
 - HTML